Health Care Provider Pays $100k Settlement to OCR

 “All health care providers, large and small, need to take their HIPAA obligations seriously,” said OCR Director Roger Severino.
 “The failure to implement basic HIPAA requirements, such as an accurate and thorough risk analysis and risk management plan, continues to be an unacceptable and disturbing trend within the health care industry.”

-In addition to the monetary settlement, Dr. Porter will undertake a corrective action plan that includes two years of monitoring.
+In addition to the $100000 settlement to the OCR, Dr. Porter will undertake a corrective action plan that includes two years of monitoring.